Biohazardry69/sd-webui-photopea-embed/README.md

 ## Changelog

+### 2025-11-20
+- Added a full-screen button to the Photopea tab

 ### 2023-09-30
 - Fixes a bug that would not properly show ControlNet index dropdown
 - Fixes a bug where it would not be possible to send to different ControlNet units